Adil-im/Dayta/README.md

-# Dayta
+# KAIZ

-- Lightweight CLI automation tool for specialized industrial data entry.
+- KAIZ, short for  "Kaizen", a Japanese word meaning Continuous Improvement is a lightweight CLI automation tool for specialized industrial data entry.
 Built to make my bro's life a little easier.